One second I’m sashaying to the car like a supermodel on the catwalk and the next I’m whimpering on the ground.

 Jeans and boots can often look a bit unintentional but keeping to a narrow color scheme and making sure accessories look neat and intentional makes a huge difference.

 This look is also very stylish with practical and comfy down jackets, moto jackets, parkas, and shearling.

-Desert boots and Doc Martens are another breed of practical boyfriend boots.
+Desert boots and Doc Martens are another breeds of practical boyfriend boots.

 They come in loads of colors and textures so it’s definitely an opportunity to get creative.

-Skinny jeans is the obvious choice for these boots but they also look wonderful with skirts and dresses.
+Skinny jeans are the obvious choice for these boots but they also look wonderful with skirts and dresses.